buruzaemon/natto/README.md

 6. If you are on a 64-bit Windows and you use a 64-bit Ruby or JRuby, then you might want to [build a 64-bit version of libmecab.dll](https://github.com/buruzaemon/natto/wiki/64-Bit-Windows).

-## Configuration
+## Automatic Configuration
--  ***No explicit configuration should be necessary, as natto will try to locate the `mecab` library based upon its runtime environment.***
+***No explicit configuration should be necessary, as natto will try to locate the `mecab` library based upon its runtime environment.***
+- On OS X and \*nix, it will query `mecab-config --libs`
 - On Windows, it will query the Windows Registry to determine where `libmecab.dll` is installed

-    - On OS X and \*nix, it will query `mecab-config --libs`
+## Explicit configuration via `MECAB_PATH` and `MECAB_CHARSET`
--   ***But if natto cannot find the `mecab` library, `LoadError` will be raised.***
-    - Please set the `MECAB_PATH` environment variable to the exact name/path to your `mecab` library.
+***If natto cannot find the `mecab` library, `LoadError` will be raised.*** Please set the `MECAB_PATH` environment variable to the exact name/path to your `mecab` library.

 - e.g., for OS X

     export MECAB_PATH=/usr/local/Cellar/mecab/0.996/lib/libmecab.dylib

 - e.g., for bash on UNIX/Linux

     export MECAB_PATH=/usr/local/lib/libmecab.so

 - e.g., on Windows

     set MECAB_PATH=C:\Program Files\MeCab\bin\libmecab.dll

 - e.g., from within a Ruby program

     ENV['MECAB_PATH']='/usr/local/lib/libmecab.so'

 ## Usage

-    # Quick Start
-    # -----------
-    #
+Here's a very quick guide to using natto.

+Instantiate a reference to the MeCab library, and display some details:

     # No explicit configuration should be necessary!
     #
     require 'natto'